MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-manage-sequences.md

     > [!div class="mx-imgBorder"]
     > ![View connected records](media/sequence-active-sequence-view-connected-records.png "View connected records")

+7. To connect records, select **Connect records**.
+More information: [Connect records through a sequence](#ContactThroughASequence)

-7. To remove a record from the sequence, select the record, and then select **Disconnect**.
+8. To remove a record from the sequence, select the record, and then select **Disconnect**.

     > [!div class="mx-imgBorder"]
     > ![Select a record to remove](media/sequence-active-sequence-remove-record.png "Select a record to remove")